jakky1/webview_win_floating/README.md

 In this case, you should specify user data folder as mentioned above.

-# standalone mode
+# Standalone Mode

-If your app only runs on Windows, and you want to remove library dependencies as many as possible, you can modify `pubspec.yaml` file:
+If your app only targets Windows and you want fewer dependencies, you can remove the `webview_flutter` dependency:

 ```yaml
 dependencies: